The 2018 Application Process is set to begin January 22, 2018. Please note the dates for our Formal Application period listed below.

 - Those persons claiming American Indian status must meet O.D.O.T. requirements for verification.
 Birth certificates, tribal certifications, or tribal registrations are acceptable means of verification, as well as any State or Federal certification or enrollment.

-Applications may be completed at one of our training centers, or at our Columbus and Akron Union halls during the official application period.
+Applications may only be completed at one of our training centers, during the official application period.

 The dates and times applications will be taken are as follows: